 In addition, many tax filers in the U.S. receive additional credits — more than they paid in — including the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) which aren’t offered in Puerto Rico as they are in the states.

-Low income workers in Puerto Rico may be better off if they had to file a U.S. tax return.
+Low income workers in Puerto Rico might be better off if they had to file a U.S. tax return.
 They may be missing out on refunds they would have qualified for, such as the EITC and CTC.
-Considering the societal benefits of the EITC and CTC, it is possible that Puerto Rico more broadly is missing out as well.

 How else does this affect Puerto Rico?